mvrk/TEAKWOOD/static/doc/demo.rst

 **Check** status
 `````````````````

-Check status during the Job running from Scgate control panel.
+Check status during the Job running from Teakwood control panel.
 All your jobs are under control.

 **Post-process**
 ````````````````